-Unlike other jobs, a pharmacist career doesn’t necessarily involve working 9-5, Monday - Friday.
+Unlike other jobs, a career in pharmacy doesn’t necessarily involve working 9-5, Monday - Friday.
 We have so many options within our profession, and our working life can vary daily if we want.
-A pharmacist is not just someone who hands you pills after a visit to your doctor.
+A pharmacist is not just someone who hands you medication after a visit to your doctor.
 Contrary to popular belief, a career in pharmacy can be varied and exciting!
 Let’s find out how.

 Essentially, primary care pharmacists act to keep people out of the hospital.
 They have a strategic role, working with GPs, nurses and healthcare professionals, to help allocate medicines, treatments and maximise their benefits.
 As a primary care pharmacist, you may run community clinics to inform local areas about seasonal health trends and medicine usage.
 The NHS has recently committed a further £100m of funding to place 1,500 pharmacists in GP practices throughout England by 2020/2021, acting as a first port of call for those seeking medical assistance.

 Community pharmacists work out of their own pharmacies, a franchise such as Boots or Well, or may work out of a GP surgery/healthcare facility.
 Community pharmacists are patient facing, will diagnose and recommend treatments and medicines for patients in local areas.

 There will be a dispensing and counselling capacity to your role.
 Community pharmacists provide services such as smoking cessation advice, healthy living and sexual health advice.
 You also have the responsibility, and rewards of running your own business.
 You’ll need an eye for finance, staffing, resourcing and stock control.

 I’ve been lucky to hear the inspirational stories from some previous colleagues in relation to their time working as humanitarian pharmacists, throughout the world.
 You could be working in the parts of the world that have been greatest affected by famine, natural disaster and disease.
 The working conditions can be both dangerous and distressing.